nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 > :information_source: Note:
 > * MediVault adds the prescription when the `parameter` and `parameterValues` provided by the user are valid.
-> * MediVault will update the quantity left in the stock automatically after prescribing.
+> * MediVault updates the quantity left in the stock automatically after prescribing.
-> * MediVault will prescribe medication with the earliest date if there are medication with multiple expiry dates.
+> * MediVault prescribes medication with the earliest date if there are medication with multiple expiry dates.
-> * Users will not be able to prescribe expired medication.
+> * Users cannot prescribe expired medication.
-> * Users will not be able to prescribe medication if the quantity is more than the total stock quantity.
+> * Users cannot prescribe medication if the quantity is more than the total stock quantity.

 The sequence diagram for `AddPrescriptionCommand` is shown below.

 ![AddPrescriptionCommandDiagram](diagrams/diagram_images/AddPrescriptionSequenceDiagram.png)

-- `prescribe()` method will change the stock quantity based on prescription quantity and add prescribed medication to prescription list.
+- `prescribe()` method changes the stock quantity based on prescription quantity and add prescribed medication to prescription list.

 #### DeletePrescriptionCommand